 In the study, the same topics were covered for both experimental and control groups.
 In general, students were given equal opportunities to perform the activities in each group.
 The control group received traditional instruction which involves lessons using lecture methods to teach the concepts.
 Teaching strategies based on teacher explanation and textbooks, with no direct consideration of the students' alternative conceptions.
 The students studied the textbooks individually before the lesson.
 Students in the experimental group worked with analogical instruction.
 Harrison and Coll's (2008) Focus-Action- Reflection (FAR) model was used to teach each topic and topics were developed from an analysis of chemistry textbooks to provide the most adaptable to classroom teaching.
-At the instruction time, FAR model was used step-by-step and twelve analogies were analyzed.
-During the instruction, some analogies were showed directly to students and it was assisted to them both join the lesson and make relation between basic chemical equilibrium concepts and analogies by the help of some questions.
-At the end of presented analog and target concepts again.
-So the students who found incorrect relation between analog and target concepts re-organized their opinions.
+At the instruction, some analogies were showed directly to students and it was assisted to them both join the lesson and make relation between basic chemical equilibrium concepts and analogies by the help of some questions.